sketchplugins/plugin-directory/README.md

 - [Sketch Git Pro](https://github.com/xuming/sketch-git-pro), by xuming: Git tools for sketch.
 - [Composite SVG](https://github.com/alanfraneo/svg-composite), by Alan Francis: A Sketch plugin to create a composite SVG file from sketch artboards
 - [Bztone Plugin](https://github.com/wangjunwangjunwang/sketch2pixi-plugin), by wangjunwangjunwang: switch layers of sketch to pixi.json
-- [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
-- [Sketch Maps](https://github.com/bouchenoiremarc/Sketch-Maps), by Marc Bouchenoire: A Sketch plugin that uses the Mapbox API to fill layers with specific and custom maps.
-- [Lightwire](https://github.com/alex-matt/sketch-lightwire-plugin), by Alex & Matt: Plugin with ready-to-use wireframes that help you to bring your ideas to life fast and easy.
-You can find necessary wireframes using categories or search.
-- [Paddy](https://github.com/dwilliames/paddy-sketch-plugin), by David Williames: Automated padding, spacing and alignment for your Sketch layers
-- [Align Artboards and Symbols](https://github.com/richardgazdik/sketch-align), by Richard Gazdik: Group and align your Sketch symbols and artboards by name.
-- [Renamer](https://github.com/webkul/renamer), by Webkul, Nitish Khagwal: Select multiple layers/groups/artboards and rename all of them on the go.
-- [Renamer](https://github.com/webkul/renamer), by Webkul, Nitish Khagwal: Select multiple layers/groups/artboards and rename all of them on the go.
-- [Marketch](http://tudou527.github.io/marketch/), by tudou527: Marketch is a Sketch 3 plug-in for automatically generating html page that can measure and get CSS styles on it.